 In JADE, we developed a Front End that links ForMAT to the Prodigy planner.
 The Front End collects information such as mission goals and state information about the planning context through ForMAT and presents it to Prodigy for use in planning.
-Prodigy then provides guidance through the Front End back to the user about how to modify or create a deployment plan.
-For example, when the user is initially looking for FMs that will satisfy new mission requirements, Prodigy will use it's own information about previous plans to make a suggestion about what particular FMs should be used, or what entire past plans are most similar to the current mission situation.
-The Front End will also use information from ForMAT to remind the user that forces are to be deployed to specific geographical locations and when certain forces are preferred for inclusion within a deployment plan.
+Prodigy then provides guidance through the Front End to the Suggestions Module which then presents guidance and/or suggestions to the user about how to modify or create a deployment plan.
+For example, when the user is initially looking for FMs that will satisfy new mission requirements, Prodigy will use its own information about previous plans to make a suggestion about what particular FMs should be used, or what entire past plans are most similar to the current mission situation.
+The Suggestions Module will present this information, as well as information from ForMAT to remind the user that forces are to be deployed to specific geographical locations and when certain forces are preferred for inclusion within a deployment plan.